Certified Public Accountant: Other requirements

-Ethics

-Over 40 of the state boards now require applicants for CPA status to complete a special examination on ethics, which is effectively a fifth exam in terms of requirements to become a CPA.
-The majority of these accept the AICPA self-study Professional Ethics for CPAs CPE course or another course in general professional ethics.
-Many states, however, require that the ethics course include a review of that state's specific rules for professional practice.

-Continuing professional education

 Like other professionals, CPAs are required to take continuing education courses toward continuing professional development (continuing professional education [CPE]) to renew their license.
 Requirements vary by state (Wisconsin does not require any CPE for CPAs) but the vast majority require an average of 40 hours of CPE every year with a minimum of 20 hours per calendar year.
 The requirement can be fulfilled through attending live seminars, webcast seminars, or through self-study (textbooks, videos, online courses, all of which require a test to receive credit).
 In general, state boards accept group live and group internet-based credits for all credit requirements, while some states cap the number of credits obtained through the self-study format.
 All CPAs are encouraged to periodically review their state requirements.
 As part of the CPE requirement, most states require their CPAs to take an ethics course at some frequency (such as every or every other renewal period).
 Ethics requirements vary by state and the courses range from 2–8 hours.
 AICPA guidelines (which are adopted by many state boards) grant licensees 1 hour of CPE credit for every 50 minutes of instruction.